astbss/Security/README.md

 multi-factor authentication, cryptographic devices with intent (such as connected keys with a push to authenticate), or at higher AAL levels, client-side certificates.
+- The most common web application security weakness is the failure to properly validate input coming from the client or the environment before directly using it without any output encoding.
+This weakness leads to almost all of the significant vulnerabilities in web applications, such as Cross-Site Scripting (XSS), SQL injection, interpreter injection, locale/Unicode attacks, file system attacks, and buffer overflows

 ## CIS Cybersecurity Benchmarks
 - https://www.cisecurity.org/benchmark